NoOrdInaryGuy/akka-http-examples/README.md

 # akka-http-examples
-Experimentation with Akka HTTP and ReactiveMongo
+Experimentation with Akka HTTP, Streams, and ReactiveMongo

-* akka-http and streams isn't yet fully documented with examples.
+* akka-http and streams isn't yet fully documented with examples, so this is what I've deduced so far.
 * This repository has examples of:
 	1. Processing HTTP requests with handlers: ```BootWithHandler```
 	2. Processing HTTP requests with Flows: ```BootWithFlow```